-In Scala, all values are instances of a class, including numerical values and functions.
-The diagram below illustrates the class hierarchy.
+In Scala, all values have a type, including numerical values and functions.
+The diagram below illustrates a subset of the type hierarchy.

 Here is an example that demonstrates that strings, integers, characters, boolean values, and functions are all objects just like every other object: